carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/02-Intro_to_Nextflow.md

 You can write on or more lines of code and press `Ctrl+r` to run it and see the output like so:

 ![nextflow_console](../fig/nextflow_console.png){: .width="400"}

+The output does not clear the output or move you to the bottom of the output window.
+To avoid confusion, it is best to clear the output window (using `Ctrl+w`) before rerunning the console.

 # Nextflow components
 Pipelines can be described using flowcharts.